Updated Treatment Guidelines for Non-Small Cell Lung Cancer

 • Advanced Imaging: Includes PET/CT and MRI scans to thoroughly assess the extent of the disease.

-The staging of NSCLC, which guides prognosis and treatment strategy, depends on tumor size, lymph node involvement, and the presence of distant metastases as summarized in the table below:
+The staging of NSCLC, which guides prognosis and treatment strategy, depends on tumor size, lymph node involvement, and the presence of distant metastases as summarized in the table:

 StageTumor SizeLymph Node InvolvementMetastasisPrognosis